liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 #### Analysis of Energy Consumption

 We compare the energy consumption of different algorithms, including running time, memory usage and CPU usage, as shown in Fig. 6.
-It can be found that deep reinforcement learning, especially PPO, has the highest efficiency and can quickly find low-cost feasible attack strategies.
+It can be found that deep reinforcement learning, especially PPO, has the highest efficiency and can quickly find low-cost feasible attack paths.
 In addition, its memory and CPU usage are relatively low, showing the advantages of falsification based on deep reinforcement learning.

 {{< figure src="images/energy_consumption.svg" title="Fig. 6.
 Energy Consumption Comparison." >}}